Battle for Zavislensky bridgehead

-The 9th German Army acted against the Russian armies west of the Vistula River.
+The German 9th Army acted versus the Russian armies west of the Vistula River.
 After the completion of the fighting at Humin and Wola Szydłowska, there was some calm in this sector, especially before the Russian 2nd Army.
-But, having received the task of pinning down the Russian troops here, the commander of the German 9th Army, General of the Cavalry August von Mackensen, decided by going on the offensive not only to help the Austro-Hungarian troops in the Carpathians, but, if successful, push back Russian troops of the 5th Army (Commanding General of Infantry A. Churin, Chief of Staff Major General Thadeus von Sivers) retreat to Warsaw.
+But, having received the task of pinning down the Russian troops here, the commander of the German 9th Army, General of the Cavalry August von Mackensen, decided by going on the offensive not only to help the Austro-Hungarian troops in the Carpathians, but, if successful, push back Russian 5th Army (Commanding General of Infantry A. Churin, Chief of Staff Major General Thadeus von Sivers) to Warsaw.

 Background

-The Russian 2nd and 5th armies of the Northwestern Front, after the start of the fighting near Przasnysz, received the task of ensuring the inviolability of the front on the rivers Pilica, Rawka and Bzura - west of the middle reaches of the Vistula.
+The Russian 2nd and 5th Armies of the Northwestern Front, after the start of the fighting near Przasnysz, received the task of ensuring the inviolability of the front on the rivers Pilica, Rawka and Bzura - west of the middle reaches of the Vistula.
 The bridgehead occupied by the armies from Novogeorgievsk to Nowe Miasto on Pilica covered the junction of the Northwestern and Southwestern fronts on the way to Warsaw and further to the rear of the Russian grouping on the Narew River.
-After the end of the fighting at Borzymów, Humin and Wola Szydłowska from the 2nd and 5th armies, the 2nd Siberian, 2nd Caucasian, 1st, 2nd, 5th and 23rd Army Corps were sent to strengthen the 1st, 10th, 12th armies.
+After the end of the fighting at Borzymów, Humin and Wola Szydłowska from the 2nd and 5th Armies, the 2nd Siberian, 2nd Caucasian, 1st, 2nd, 5th and 23rd Army Corps were sent to strengthen the 1st, 10th, 12th Armies.
 Their timely arrival largely decided the outcome of the First battle of Przasnysz in favor of the Russian troops, and during Battle of Łomża did not allow the Germans to develop the counterattacks inflicted into a new successful offensive.